 The answer, of course, to all of these questions is no. In fact, truly effective retrospectives rely on psychological safety.

 Let me restate that in a different way, because it’s important.

 Many times people will ask me: “how do I create psychological safety in my retrospective?”
 To which I say: “You can’t.
 If you’ve waited to create psychological safety in your retrospective, you’ve waited too long.
 You must create psychological safety before the retrospective even begins.”

 This chapter of the Ultimate Guide is a bit different from the others, because it actually doesn’t talk about retrospectives at all.
 Instead, it’s focused on how to create psychological safety on your team before you run your retrospective, such that you and your team can have the challenging, difficult, and sometimes uncomfortable conversations you need to truly improve.

 Let’s start at the beginning.

 It’s important to note that psychological safety is not binary.
 In other words, it’s not that some teams “have it” while other teams “don’t have it.”
 Rather, psychological safety exists on a sliding scale and can change over time.
-Some teams have more of it while other teams have less of it at any one moment in time.
+Some teams have more of it, while others have less of it at any moment.
 Significant events can have an impact on an otherwise stable measure of safety.

-A useful approach to better understand know the degree of psychological safety your team currently has is outlined by Richard McLean, Senior Director at Elsevier.
-Richard took the seven statements that Professor Edmondson used in her original study on psychological safety and asked his team to rate how strongly they agreed or disagreed with each one:
+Richard McLean outlines a useful approach to better understand the degree of psychological safety your team currently has.
+As Senior Director at Elsevier, McLean took the seven statements that Professor Edmondson used in her original study on psychological safety and asked his team to rate how strongly they agreed or disagreed with each one:

 Richard then gave a numerical rating to each response (for example, 1=strongly disagree and 5=strongly agree) and averaged the results.
 The output looked like this: